 These herbs counter the warm and hot nature of Pitta aggravated skin and bring a soothing, cooling effect on skin, besides balancing Pitta and improving the complexion.

-Use of bitter, anti bacterial and anti fungal herbs
+Use of bitter, anti bacterial and anti bacterial herbs

 Because of the nature of Pitta to generate so much liquid (sweat and sebum), it tends to create an ideal breeding ground for bacteria.
 Hence all Ayurvedic formulations for pitta prone skin use bitter, anti bacterial herbs to help keep invasive micro organisms out of skin.
 Obviously, these herbs do not work like standard synthetic anti bacterial ingredients like Triclosan do.